py-moneyed/py-moneyed/README.md

-The Money class also provides operators with type checks, matching currency checks, and sensible dimensional behavior, e.g. you cannot multipley two Money instances, nor can you add a Money instance to a non-Money number; dividing a Money instance by another results in a Decimal value, etc.
+The Money class also provides operators with type checks, matching currency checks, and sensible dimensional behavior, e.g. you cannot multiply two Money instances, nor can you add a Money instance to a non-Money number; dividing a Money instance by another results in a Decimal value, etc.

 The Currency class is provided with a complete dictionary of ISO 4217 currencies data, each key (e.g. 'USD') mapping to a Currency instance with ISO numeric code, canonical name in English, and countries using the currency.
+Thanks to the python-money developers for their (possibly tedious) data-entry of the ISO codes!

 Testing